halemade/film_recommendations/README.md

 Further analyses could yield additional insights and improve understanding of the industry:

 - **Explore ROI for the IMDB information and get more recent data**
-- **Analyze specific subsections, e.g. low budget comedy films **
+- **Analyze specific subsections, e.g. low budget comedy films**
-- - **Explore the effect streaming services and the recent changes to how studios are releasing on the performance of films **
+- **Explore the effect streaming services and the recent changes to how studios are releasing on the performance of films **

 ## For More Information